Cook Inlet taiga

 The Cook Inlet taiga is a taiga and boreal forests ecoregion in Alaska.

 Setting

 This ecoregion is located around the upper Cook Inlet on the south-central coast of Alaska, sheltered by mountains on all sides.
 This coast has a gentle landscape and a relatively mild climate for Alaska with 380–680 mm of rainfall per year.

 Flora

 The plant life here is varied for Alaska, composted of a mixture of conifers and other trees, shrubs, and herbs.
-The dominant trees in this region are black spruce (Picea mariana), white spruce (Picea glauca), the large Sitka spruce (Picea sitchensis), quaking aspen (Populus tremuloides), balsam poplar (Populus balsamifera), black cottonwood (Populus trichocarpa) and paper birch (Betula papyrifera).
+The dominant trees in this region are black spruce (Picea mariana), white spruce (Picea glauca), lutz spruce (Picea x lutzii), quaking aspen (Populus tremuloides), balsam poplar (Populus balsamifera), black cottonwood (Populus trichocarpa) and paper birch (Betula papyrifera).
 The spruce forest is regularly renewed following severe damage by spruce bark beetle infestations.

 Fauna

 This area is rich in wildlife including grey wolves, bears and Canada lynx.
 The Kenai River is home to five species of Pacific salmon, including the largest chinook salmon in the world.
 Birds include large numbers of bald eagles and wintering snow geese from Wrangell Island, who gather at the mouth of the Kenai River before their spring migration.